MatheSchool/typst-g-Exam/docs-shiroa/g-exam-doc/configuration/question.typ

 The exam questions will be indicated by the *question* command, in which we can indicate the score of the exam, which will automatically appear in the question table.

-If a question has subsubquestionsections, we can indicate them with the *subquestion* command.
+If a question has subsubquestion sections, we can indicate them with the *subquestion* command.
 You can indicate the score in both question and subquestion.

 ```typst